huyhoang8398/Theorie-Des-Jeux/report/main.md

 After that we find the pure Nash by multiply two matrix cell by cell.
 If both players have a same case as their best choice, that case is considered as Nash equilibrium state.

+We will mark the choice ”1” if it is the best choice to response to the other player choice.
+There might be multiple best choices as they have equal value.
+If both players have a same case as their best choice, that case is considered as Nashequilibrium state.
+Considering the complexity of this process, we have the complexity of finding best choice for each player is O(n ∗ m) and the complexity of cell-by-cell multiplication step O(n ∗ m).
+The complexity of finding pure Nash state(s) in this scenario is O(N ∗ M )

 ```Golang
 func MultiplyCellByCellMatrix(n, m int, pA [][]int, pB [][]int) [][]int {
 	mat := make([][]int, n)